juxor/afaq/markdown/secJ4.md

 liberation movements in the Third World and new movements in formerly Stalinist countries.
 However, this is only likely to happen if anarchists take the lead in promoting alternatives and working with the mass of the population.
-Ways in which anarchist can do this are discussed in some detail in [section J.5](secJ5.html).
+Ways in which anarchists can do this are discussed in some detail in [section J.5](secJ5.html).

 Thus the _"economic structural crisis"_ can aid social struggle by placing the